How to Become a Speech Therapist in Massachusetts

 A Growing Field With Opportunities in a Number of Industries

-The number of jobs for speech-language pathologists was exceptionally high in Boston-Cambridge-Newton, which had the 8th highest number of positions for SLPs of any metropolitan area in the country in 2015 according to the US Bureau of Labor Statistics.
+The number of jobs for speech-language pathologists is exceptionally high in metro Boston, which has the 7th highest number of positions for SLPs of any metropolitan area in the country.

-Nearly 4,000 SLPs practiced in Massachusetts in 2014 according to the state’s Executive Office of Labor and Workforce Development.
-More than 40% of the state’s speech-language pathologists practiced in educational services with the remainder working in other industries:
+4,440 SLPs practice in Massachusetts.
+More than 40% of the state’s speech-language pathologists practice in educational services with the remainder working in other industries:

 • Hospitals—16%